 The methodology of curricular transaction would include lecture-discussion and practical exercise, group work and seminar presentations.
-The course evaluation will be done on the learners' performance on book review or term paper, presentations, term-end written examination and scholars' attendance in the class.
-Weightage given to internal assignments and term-end written examination will be 50 per cent each.
+The course evaluation will be done on the performance of learners on book review or term paper, presentations, end-term written examination and scholars' attendance in the class.